Contacts and Referrals

 - Known current or previous involvement of other agencies/professionals e.g. schools, GPs;

-- What support the child/young person/family/professional think may be needed;
+- What support and/or immediate action the child/young person/family/professional think may be needed;

 - The views of the child/young person/family about the contact;